Homeal/Homeal-iOS/README.md

 ```
 $ pod install
 ```
-After installing the repos, you should see a message saying ".....Now please use HomealApp2.xcworkspace...."

 ### Xcode

-Open Xcode and open the HomealApp2.xcworkspace under directory Homeal-iOS.
+After installing the repos, open Xcode and open HomealApp2.xcworkspace under directory Homeal-iOS.
 Now you should be able to run it in the simulator.